 According to the studies we researched, and the dermatologists and chemists we interviewed, the best wrinkle creams do work — as long as they’re made with the right stuff.
 Retinol is the only non-negotiable, but we scoured the ingredients lists of over 200 products looking for two other clinically proven anti-agers: alpha hydroxy acids and hyaluronate acid.
 Holy grail wrinkle creams do exist, but they definitely come at a price.

 A super-light serum that contains all three powerhouse ingredients — retinol, AHAs, and hyaluronic — in a sleek pump bottle.
-At $331, it's three times as expensive as our other top picks, but it doesn't get much better.
+At $520, it's five times as expensive as our other top picks, but it doesn't get much better.

 The 3 Overall Best Wrinkle Creams

 Wrinkle cream is the long con of skin care, a commitment to a daily routine that won’t show results for months, or even years.
 There’s no over-the-counter quick fix for wrinkles — nothing we can slather on one night and wake up crease-free the next morning.
 When it comes to wrinkle creams, we invest in the routine (not to mention the product) and, to a certain extent, cross our fingers that 10 or 20 years from now we may look 10 or 20 years younger than we would have without them.

 So it’s good news that the science behind the most powerful wrinkle fighters — retinol, for one, but alpha hydroxy acids and humectants like hyaluronic acid too — says they do actually work to decrease the appearance of fine lines and signs of aging.
 The bad news: They don’t come cheap.

 Our top pick is, unfortunately, the most expensive by far.